BlinkTheThings/KiCadGameBoyLibs/README.md

  - GameBoy.pretty

 Footprints:
- - GAMEBOY_CART_EDGE_1x32_P1.5 - Footprint with the Game Boy cartridge edge and outline.
+ - GAMEBOY_CART_EDGE_1x32_P1.5 - Footprint with the Game Boy cartridge edge.
+ - GAMEBOY_CART_OUTLINE - Footprint with the Game Boy cartridge outline on the Edge.cuts layer.